JamesLemony/jameslemony.github.io/content/Course Notes/Passive Voice.md

 > He is treated gently.
 > Nothing he says is understood.
 > No books were bought.
+> The project was completed.
+> The book was published last year.
 > Was anybody seen at the house?
 > It is belived that he is innocent.
 > He is loved by everybody.